 Today is Dominion Day.
-It was officially renamed “Canada Day” by some bigoted Act of Parliament around 1982, which should have been ignored.
+It was officially renamed “Canada Day” in some bigoted Act of Parliament around 1982, which should have been ignored.
 American readers can imagine what they would think of a Congress that had “Independence Day” officially redesignated “United States Day.”
 They would assume their country were under alien occupation, just as I assume, of Canada.

 To my mind, “O Canada” should be included as a hymn in the Mass, today — in the original, unaltered, French, richly Catholic version.
 Then for the recessional, have the organist hit hard on “The Maple Leaf Forever.”

-For all my dead ancestors, for all who fought on behalf of a much better Canada — so many of whom laid down their lives in France & other remote places — the consecration of my love in my prayers.
+For all my dead ancestors, for all who fought on behalf of a much better Canada — so many of whom laid down their lives in France and other remote places — the consecration of my love in my prayers.
 History, generally, is a Lost Cause, which so long as we do live we must never cease from embracing:

 For there’s another country, I’ve heard of long ago,